Jire/KTON/README.md

 ---

 `KTON` allows you to notate objects in an easy syntax using pure Kotlin.
 This is mostly a toy project but it may be useful for certain cases.
+I'd like to make conversion to JSON and provide more advanced features.

 The following shows the differences between JSON, XML, and KTON.
 (Data used from [http://json.org/example.html](http://json.org/example.html))